ENVIRO EDUCATION FIELD TRIPS

 Mapping exercise to help students discover the creek corridor in relation to their school, major streets, parks, and the BART station.

-Hands-on stewardship projects include weeding invasive, nonnative plants, planting native plants (during the rainy season), trail stewardship, trash removal from the creek, and removing graffiti from trees and signs.
+Hands-on stewardship projects include weeding invasive, nonnative plants, planting native plants (during the rainy season), and trash removal from the creek

 Lessons include 1-2 of the following topics: Introduction to Basic Watershed Concepts, Plant Identification, Natural History of the Sausal Creek Watershed, Human Impacts, Water Quality and Conservation, and Aquatic Insect Monitoring.
 We can also lead exploration hikes and/or artistic projects.

-Hands-on projects include transplanting, pot washing, weeding, pruning, and general plant care and facilities maintenance.
+Hands-on projects include transplanting, pot washing, weeding, pruning, and seed collection.

-Discussion topics include the importance of growing native plants for habitat restoration and gardening.
+Discussion topics include the importance of growing native plants for habitat restoration and biodiversity.

 Field trips can also include lessons on native pollinators and/or a wildflower hike (during the blooming season).

-Hands-on stewardship projects include weeding invasive, nonnative plants, planting native plants (during the rainy season), and blocking ecologically harmful social trails in the redwoods.
+Hands-on stewardship projects include weeding invasive, nonnative plants, planting native plants (during the rainy season), and mulching around oak seedlings.

 Lessons include 1-2 of the following topics: Introduction to Basic Watershed Concepts, Plant Identification, Natural History of the Sausal Creek Watershed, Human Impacts, and Water Quality and Conservation.
 We can also lead exploration hikes and/or artistic projects.